Milad-Zaman/fdap-2024-Milad-Zaman/Apartment_Analysis/6.Results/README.md

 Apartments near the university **(near_to_uni =11.8292)** have an availability duration increased by approximately 11.83 hours, however, this effect is not statistically significant.
 Apartments near the airport **(near_to_airport =-10.9290)** have an availability duration decreased by approximately 10.93 hours, but this effect also is not statistically significant.
 Proximity to the central train station **(near_to_hbf =0.4044)** has a negligible and statistically insignificant effect on availability and proximity to the city center **(near_to_city_center =-4.2003)** has a small and statistically insignificant effect on availability.

+It can be said according to the results, higher rental prices are associated with shorter availability durations.
+This could be because people think they are better or have nicer features.
+Bigger apartments stay on the market longer.
+This might be because they cost more overall, which makes them harder for many people to afford.
+Also, larger places might only appeal to a smaller group of people.
+The number of rooms in an apartment doesn't really change how long it takes to rent it out.
+This could mean that there's a good balance in what people want in terms of room count, or that the number of rooms doesn't strongly affect people's choices.

+To sum up, the cost and size of the apartment are the main factors that determine how long a listing remains available online.
+Apartments with higher prices usually get rented more quickly, suggesting that people might think higher prices mean better quality or more features.
+Bigger apartments stay on the market longer because they are more expensive, which makes them harder for many people to afford.
+The number of rooms and proximity to various key locations (university, airport, central train station, city center) do not significantly affect the duration a listing remains available, indicating that these factors might be less critical to renters compared to the size and price of the apartment.